 You’re ready to be an international pen pal!

 We hope these ideas help your family grow together this summer as you share your life with the child you sponsor.
-To find more summer activities for your kids, including recipes, crafts and devotionals, check out our online magazine just for kids, Compassion Explorer!
+As you wait for them to write back, find more summer activities for your kids, including recipes, crafts and devotionals, in our online magazine just for kids, Compassion Explorer!
+Still considering becoming a sponsor?
+Read FAQ and more info on becoming an international pen pal and sponsor!